JaninaWibker/docs/lib/readme.md

 # Docs ui components

-This is a collection of useful UI components for documentation websitse.
+This is a collection of useful UI components for documentation websites.
 Works best together with [@jannnik/mdx](../mdx).

 ## Features